-Develop greater self-acceptance, authenticity, and empathy for others.
+Develop greater self-acceptance, authenticity, and empathy.

 To guide this development, we'll follow the 12-week curriculum in The Ongo Book: Everyday Nonviolence by Catherine Cadden and Jesse Wiens.
 Both authors are certified trainers with the Center for Nonviolent Communication.
 The Ongo Book combines Marshall Rosenberg's Nonviolent Communication framework, mindfulness and meditation practices, and teachings from different wisdom/spiritual traditions.
 The focus is on developing greater self-empathy and mindful presence and using them as foundations for empathizing with others and speaking authentically.